gaultier/blog/sha.md

 ## Why is it a problem at all?

-It's important to note that to reduce third-party dependencies, the SHA1 code is vendored in the source tree and comes from OpenSSL (there are similar variants, e.g. from OpenBSD, but not really with signficant differences).
+It's important to note that to reduce third-party dependencies, the SHA1 code is vendored in the source tree and comes from OpenBSD.
 It is plain C code, not using SIMD or such.
+It's good because I can read it and understand it.

 I untertained depending on OpenSSL or such, but it feels wasteful to pull in such a hugh amount of code just for SHA1.
 And building OpenSSL ourselves, to tweak the build flags, means depending on Perl (and Go, in the case of aws-lc).
 And now I need to pick between OpenSSL, LibreSSL, BoringSSL, aws-lc, etc. I don't want any of it if I can help it.
 Also I want to understand from top to bottom what code I depend on.

 For a while, due to this slowness, I simply gave up using a debug build, instead I use minimal optimizations (`-O1`) with Adress Sanitizer (a.k.a Asan).
 It was much faster, but lots of functions and variables got optimized away, and the debugging experience was thus subpar.
 I needed to make my debug + Asan build viable.
 The debug build without Asan is much faster: the startup 'only' takes around 2 seconds.
 But Asan is very valuable, I want to be able to use it!
 And 2 seconds is still too long.
 Reducing the iteration cycle is often the deciding factor for software quality in my experience.